 Tax Collection | Here, tax shall be collected at the rates prescribed. | Under this scheme, GST cannot be collected by the supplier from the consumers. |

-Hence, we can conclude that a business person should make a proper decision only after considering the scheme and all the available options such that an apt and advantageous decision will be taken.
+Hence, we can conclude that a businessperson should make a proper decision only after considering the scheme and all available options, so that an apt and advantageous decision can be made.

 Related Services